fogus/spiel/pyramidenspiel/logistics/README.markdown

 On each player's first turn they may take up to four pyramids, of any size, and *Sow* them onto the playing area, each on a separate card.
 On subsequent turns, a player may play from his reserve up to four pyramids or all of the pyramids on a card in the playing area on her side.
 When placing a pyramid on a card already containing pyramids then it's stacked on top of those in place.

 If the last pyramid in a sowing action lands in the player's Vault then they may choose to sow another set from their Stock or from an occupied card, or instead pass.
-If the pyramids on a card are sown then they are done so in order from the top of the stack to the bottom.
+The pyramids on a card may only be sown if the number of pyramids is less than or equal to the number of cards needed to reach the Vault.
+Finally, if the pyramids on a card are sown then they are done so in order from the top of the stack to the bottom.

 Capture
 -------